Micah614/Arduino_Garden_Monitor/README.md

 <strong>Vision Statement:</strong> My goal for this project is to learn more about hardware monitoring and control, as well as networks and application-driven devices.

-<strong>Motivation:</strong> My motivation for completing this project is to begin a long-term development project that is relevant to my interests and hobbies.
-By orienting a portfolio around my personal hobbies, my hope is that I will continue adding to this development project for a long time, helping to strengthening my skills as a developer and adding some complementary job skills and teaching me complementary job skills that I can confidently add to my resume.
+<strong>Motivation:</strong> My motivation for completing this project is to begin a long-term development project relevant to my hobbies and interests.
+My hope is that by orienting a portfolio around my personal interests, I will be more likely to continue this project and develop these skills even further.

 <strong>Project Goal:</strong> Assemble an Arduino device to monitor the pH of my hydroponics system and collect/monitor live-stream data collected from this device on my laptop computer or cell phone.